What’s The Importance Of Indoor Air Quality?

 The exact periods of exposure and concentrations responsible for causing health problems are not clear yet, but it is very clear that poor indoor air quality is harmful in many ways.
 Different people react differently when exposed to pollutants, so the work of understanding the effect of a home’s average pollutant concentrations continues.

 Health effects that can take years to develop following exposure are:

 - Heart disease

 Long-term health effects can be extremely debilitating or fatal, in extreme cases.
 Making efforts to improve your IAQ and staying aware is important to you, and your family’s, health, even if you don’t currently have any noticeable symptoms.

 Indoor Air Purification Services

 Our local, family-owned business has provided residential and commercial indoor air quality services in Norman, Moore, Oklahoma City, and surrounding areas since 2008.
-We understand the importance of your indoor air quality, and our core values drive us to protect our community from as many harmful indoor pollutants as possible.
-We have several solutions to improve the air quality in your home including air filtration, purification and duct/vent cleaning.
+We understand the importance of indoor air quality, and our core values drive us to protect our community from as many harmful indoor pollutants as possible.
+We have several solutions to improve the air quality in your home including air filtration, purification, and duct/vent cleaning.
 Contact our team of experts today!